Dublin, Ohio: Native Americans

 Native Americans from the Hopewell, Adena, Delaware, Shawnee, and Wyandot were among the first known inhabitants of the countryside that was to become Dublin, Ohio.

 The Wyandot had moved to the Ohio countryside after being decimated by disease and a disastrous war with the Five Nations of the Iroquois in their homeland near Georgian Bay.
 In 1794, General Anthony Wayne defeated the Wyandot and other Ohio American Indian peoples at the Battle of Fallen Timbers, leading to the Wyandot surrendering most of their land in Ohio with the signing of the Treaty of Greenville.

 Chief Shateyaronyah, an important leader known to locals as "Leatherlips", had signed the Treaty of Greenville on August 3, 1795, and encouraged cooperation with white settlers near the end of his life.
 That policy of accommodating Europeans led to conflict with a movement led by two Shawnee brothers, Tecumseh and Tenskwatawa (The Prophet).
-Tenskwatawa reacted strongly against Leatherlips and condemned him to death for signing away native lands, and for "witchcraft".
+Tenskwatawa reacted strongly against Leatherlips and condemned him to death for "witchcraft" and signing away native lands.
 More likely was that this was for his refusal to join the Shawnee.
 Rather than break the pledge that he signed in 1795, Leatherlips was killed in 1810.
 The Leatherlips sculpture in Scioto Park was created to honor Chief Shateyaronyah in 1990.

 After the Revolutionary War, the United States Government gave 2000 acres of land along the Scioto River to Lieutenant James Holt as payment for his service.
 In 1802, Peter and Benjamin Sells from Huntingdon, Pennsylvania, purchased 400 acres of this land for their brother, John.
 The site of the John Sells' original purchase is known as Historic Dublin.